Clinical Courses

 Exoneration Project Clinic

 The Exoneration Project is a post-conviction clinical project that represents people convicted of crimes of which they are innocent.
 Students working in our Project assist in every aspect of representation including selecting cases, advising clients, investigating and developing evidence, drafting pleadings, making oral arguments, examining witnesses at evidentiary hearings, and appellate litigation.
 Through participation in our Project, students explore issues of error and inequality in the criminal justice system, including police and prosecutorial misconduct, the use of faulty scientific evidence, coerced confessions, unreliable eyewitness testimony, and ineffective assistance of counsel.
 The Exoneration Project is an intensive, rigorous experience designed for students who are committed to providing the best possible representation to deserving clients.
 Second-year students wishing to enroll in the Project are encouraged to take Evidence in their second year.
-Third-year students are required to complete, prior to their third year, Evidence and the Intensive Trial Practice Workshop (although we recognize that that may not be possible under current circumstances).
-Students are also strongly encouraged but not required to take Criminal Procedure I and II.
+Third-year students are required to complete, prior to their third year, Evidence and the Intensive Trial Practice Workshop (although we recognize that that may not always be possible and will consider appropriate alternatives).
+Students are strongly encouraged but not required to take Criminal Procedure I and II.
 Students will receive credit for the work they do in accordance with the credit rules for all other clinical programs.
-Participation may be considered in final grading.
+Given the nature of our work, students are encouraged (but not required) to enroll in our clinic for at least a year.

 Previously: